 We’re excited for you to get started with your Skydio 2.
 Before you fly, please check out all of the guidance and suggestions at skydio.com/safety, where you’ll find best practices, links to additional content, and regulatory information to enhance safety as well as your overall experience with Skydio 2.

-Check out our quick tutorial video to learn more about how easy it is to fly, then dive into the User Guide sections below for greater detail:
+Check out our quick tutorial video (or our Skydio Flight School series) to learn more about how easy it is to fly, then dive into the User Guide sections below for greater detail:

 |1.
 Insert a microSD card into the Skydio 2 SD card slot to capture your footage.
 The Skydio 2 requires a UHS Speed Class 3 (U3) or faster microSD card to record 4k video.
 Skydio 2 may need to format your SD card, so please ensure any data is safely copied off the card before use.
 Note that Skydio 2 cannot fly without a properly formatted microSD card.|

 |2.
 Attach the Skydio 2 battery to your Skydio 2 and charge the battery using the included USB-C cable and Power Adaptor.
 Note that Skydio batteries are held in place magnetically and may be removed by pulling on them.|

 |3.
 The LEDs on the Skydio 2 battery will indicate the current state of charge.
 You may also tap the button on the front of the battery to display the current state of charge.
 The LEDs will pulse while the battery is charging.
 While charging, the Skydio 2 should be in an open area as it is normal for the chassis to become warm to the touch.
 When fully charged the LEDs on the battery will remain solid for one minute then turn off.|

 Will display solid then turn OFF

 While your battery is charging, download and install the Skydio 2 app on your mobile device.
 The Skydio 2 app is available via the App Store® and Google Play™.